Liquidsoap

 Latest ship moves from both products, interleaved chronologically. ⚡ = editorial spark.

-Both compete on the same themes — governance — within DevOps.
-HashiCorp is currently shipping more aggressively (velocity 8.8 vs 6.3), with 2 editorial sparks in the last 30 days against 1.
+They serve adjacent needs but don't currently overlap on shipped themes.
+Workato is currently shipping more aggressively (velocity 8.8 vs 7.5), with 1 editorial sparks in the last 30 days against 2.
 See the at-a-glance table above for a side-by-side breakdown of velocity, recent sparks, and editorial themes.

 Sparkpulse doesn't pick a winner — we score release velocity, not feature parity.
-HashiCorp is currently shipping more aggressively (velocity 8.8 vs 6.3), with 2 editorial sparks in the last 30 days against 1.
+Workato is currently shipping more aggressively (velocity 8.8 vs 7.5), with 1 editorial sparks in the last 30 days against 2.
 For your specific use case, the alternatives sections above list other DevOps products to evaluate alongside.

 Top HashiCorp alternatives in DevOps are ranked by recent ship velocity.
 Browse the "HashiCorp alternatives" section above for the current picks, or visit /alternatives/hashicorp for the full list with editorial commentary on each.